javascript-tutorial/en.javascript.info/9-regular-expressions/03-regexp-character-classes/article.md

 : A space symbol: that includes spaces, tabs, newlines.

 `\w` ("w" is from "word")
 : A "wordly" character: either a letter of English alphabet or a digit or an underscore.
-Non-english letters (like cyrillic or hindi) do not belong to `\w`.
+Non-Latin letters (like cyrillic or hindi) do not belong to `\w`.

 For instance, `pattern:\d\s\w` means a "digit" followed by a "space character" followed by a "wordly character", like `"1 a"`.